phoenixborealis/bimagent/DASHBOARD_REDESIGN_PLAN_SYNTHESIZED.md

 ## Executive Summary

-This refined plan transforms the dashboard into a professional BIM+Carbon cockpit aligned with established tools (One Click LCA, IfcLCA, Autodesk Insight, Planetary), while maintaining tight bidirectional integration with the chat UX.
-The dashboard operates both as a **standalone control center** (users can explore scenarios, benchmarks, breakdowns independently) and as a **context provider** to the chat agent (ensuring chat answers reference the currently selected scenario).
+This refined plan transforms the dashboard into a professional BIM+Carbon cockpit aligned with established tools (One Click LCA, IfcLCA, Autodesk Insight, Planetary, Power BI Copilot), while maintaining tight bidirectional integration with the chat UX.

+**Core Mental Model: "One Brain, Two Faces"**

+* **Left:** The *carbon dashboard* (numbers, charts, scenarios, benchmarks)
+* **Right:** The *carbon agent* (chat, ingestion steps, explanations, narrative)

+Both read/write the **same state**: `BIM_CARBON_CONTEXT + activeScenarioId + appPhase`.
+That's how the dashboard and chat stay perfectly in sync—everything the user sees in chat exists on the dashboard, and vice versa.
+This mirrors the pattern used in Power BI Copilot and Autodesk Insight's flexible dashboard + scenario comparison.

 ---